iastro-pt/python-for-astronomers/scripting.md

                             Output file
       -r RV, --rv RV        RV velocity in km/s

+It is conventional to use `-h` or `--help` to obtain the help page for a command (notice that we did not define this option in `test1.py`).
+This is the same thing as when we ran `man ls` before.

 The `optional arguments` are only invoked when the flag is specified.
 Let's
 try: